 The Summer Writing Institute is taught by Professor Joseph Harris, a leading scholar in compositional studies.
 Guest speakers also visit the institute to share pedagogical practices and strategies.

-The Daniel E. Koshland, Jr. Graduate Student Fellowships generously supported by Professor Kathleen Donegan, Daniel E. Koshland, Jr. Chancellor’s Distinguished Chair in Writing.
+The Daniel E. Koshland, Jr. Graduate Student Fellowships are generously supported by the Daniel E. Koshland, Jr. Chancellor’s Distinguished Chair in Writing.